OmerSav/AdultCensusIncomeClassification/README.md

 ### *make* data

 It generates handled and encoded data from raw data for training.
-There is already **train.csv** data to convert but if you want to train on different data with the same structure and column names, simply put data in **data/raw/** folder with the naming **train.csv** and use this command from the project content root.
+There is already **adult.csv** data to convert but if you want to train on different data with the same structure and column names, simply put data in **data/raw/** folder with the naming **adult.csv** and use this command from the project content root.

 ### *make* train_model